allenai/wildguard/README.md

 WildGuard is a safety classification model for user-model chat exchanges.
 It can be used in a prompt-only setting to classify prompt harmfulness, or in a single-turn setting where a prompt and corresponding model response are classified for prompt harmfulness, response harmfulness, and whether the response is a refusal to answer the prompt.

+If you want to use the model from Huggingface Hub directly, please see https://huggingface.co/allenai/wildguard.

 ## Example Usage
 ```python
 from wildguard import load_wildguard